vermaayushjivan-alt/safarbuddy-v2/DEVELOPMENT_BIBLE.md

 blocks/unblocks dates and changes a price, and a test booking respects both (RULE 21/22, this touches booking-affecting inventory) — before Frozen.

+---

+## K. CONTACT-03 — Booking Contact Capture + Admin Payment Notification (RULE 15 audit, 2026-09-18)

+**Root cause:** Two gaps found on inspection, both in the confirmed-payment path.
+(1) `BookingForm.tsx` only collected `guest_name`/`guest_email`/ `guest_phone` when `!isAuthenticated`; a signed-in booking sent all three as `null` and the notification/invoice paths fell back to the (possibly stale, possibly a different person's) `public.users` profile instead of a booking-time-confirmed contact.
+(2) `notifyBookingCreated()` (CONTACT-02) only ever notified the hotel/vendor; there was no admin email channel at all — only a silent `'dashboard'` row, and `notifications.recipient_type`'s CHECK constraint didn't even allow `'admin'` as a value.
+A latent bug compounded this: the function `return`ed early when no hotel/vendor contact resolved, which — before this fix — would also have skipped any future admin-alert code placed after it.

+**Existing Architecture:** `bookings.guest_name/guest_email/guest_phone`
+(BOOKING-03, migration 012) already exist and are nullable regardless of `customer_id` — the `bookings_customer_or_guest_check` constraint only
+requires them when `customer_id` is null, it never forbids populating them otherwise. `ADMIN_NOTIFICATION_EMAIL` already exists in `.env.example` and is already used by `property-listing.actions.ts` for its own admin alert — same pattern reused here (RULE 9), no new env var.

+**Files changed:**
+- `src/app/actions/booking.actions.ts` — `guest_name`/`guest_phone` now
+  required and stored for every booking, not gated on `authUser`.
+Email stays guest-only (a signed-in user already has one on `public.users`).
+- `src/components/booking/BookingForm.tsx` — Full name + Phone fields
+  now always rendered/required; Email field stays guest-only.
+- `src/lib/notifications/dispatch.ts` — `buildEmailHtml()` now includes
+  the guest's phone/email when present; new `buildAdminEmailHtml()` + an admin alert block (`ADMIN_NOTIFICATION_EMAIL`, dashboard row + email) that runs unconditionally, fixing the early-`return`-skips-admin bug described above.
+- `src/lib/repositories/notification.repository.ts` —
+  `NotificationRecipientType` widened to `'hotel' | 'vendor' | 'admin'`.
+- `src/app/api/public/cashfree/webhook/route.ts` —
+  `notifyBookingCreated()` call now also passes `guestEmail`/`guestPhone`.
+- `src/db/sql/016_contact03_admin_notify.sql` (new) —
+  `notifications.recipient_type` CHECK widened to include `'admin'`;
+  comment-only update on `bookings.guest_name/guest_email/guest_phone` to reflect they're now captured for every booking.

+**Why:** Same call site and same "fire once, never throw" contract CONTACT-02 already established — no new trigger point, no change to `dispatch.ts`'s never-throw guarantee.
+No new env var (RULE 9).
+No invoice-recipient-resolution change (`generate-invoice.ts`'s `resolveRecipient()` untouched) — that still prioritizes `customer_id` → `public.users`, which is a separate, not-yet-asked-for product decision about what an invoice should show, left alone per RULE 11 (one milestone at a time).

+**Not verified:** This session's sandbox has network disabled — `npm install`/`tsc --noEmit`/`eslint` could not be run for real (unlike prior sessions, where SESSION_HANDOFF.md records them running clean).
+Every changed file was manually re-read end to end instead, including cross-checking `NotificationRecipientType`'s literal union against the new `'admin'` value written by `dispatch.ts` (this is exactly the kind of mismatch `tsc` would normally catch — caught by inspection here, but still flagged as NOT INDEPENDENTLY VERIFIED by the toolchain).
+Run `tsc --noEmit` and `eslint` for real before calling this Frozen, then a live walkthrough — a real booking (signed-in) followed by a real Cashfree payment — confirming both the hotel and the admin actually receive the email (RULE 21/22, this touches the payment-confirmation notification path).
+Migration 016 has not been run in production either — same "user reports run, confirm via information_schema" caution as every other migration in this project (RULE 35).

+**Addendum (same day, live failure + correction):** Running migration 016 v1 against production failed with
+`ERROR 42703: column "recipient_type" does not exist`.
+Inspecting the live table via `information_schema.columns` (user ran it) showed `public.notifications` already exists for a completely unrelated, pre-existing feature — a generic per-user notification feed (`user_id, channel, notif_type, title, message, metadata jsonb, is_read, ...`), not referenced anywhere else in this codebase (confirmed by grep).
+Migration 009 was therefore never actually applicable in production — this is the same class of naming collision DOC_DEBT.md item 15 already documented for `014_coupon01_coupons.sql`'s legacy `coupons` table.
+Corrected: 016 v2 creates a dedicated `public.booking_notifications` table instead of touching `public.notifications`, and `notification.repository.ts`'s `tableName` (plus its one raw `.from('notifications')` call in `countUnreadDashboardNotifications()`) now points at `booking_notifications`. `009_contact01_notifications.sql` and `DATABASE_BIBLE.md`'s Migration Registry were both annotated to flag 009 as superseded/do-not-run.
+Not yet run/confirmed in production after this correction.